Annemarie Schwarzenbach: Life

 In June 1939, in an effort to combat her drug addiction and escape from the hovering clouds of violence in Europe, she embarked on an overland trip to Afghanistan with the ethnologist Ella Maillart.
 Maillart had "lorry-hopped" from Istanbul to India two years previously and had fond memories of the places encountered on that trip.
 They set off from Geneva in a small Ford car and travelled via Istanbul, Trabzon, and Tehran, and in Afghanistan took the Northern route from Herat to Kabul.

 They were in Kabul when World War II broke out.
 In Afghanistan, Schwarzenbach became ill with bronchitis and other ailments, but she still insisted on travelling to Turkestan.
 In Kabul, they split up, Maillart despairing of ever weaning her friend away from her drug addiction.
 They met once more in 1940 as Schwarzenbach was boarding the ship to return her to Europe.
 The trip is described by Maillart in her book The Cruel Way (1947), which was dedicated to "Christina" (the name Maillart used for the late Annemarie in the book, maybe at the demand of her mother, Renée).
 It was made into a movie, The Journey to Kafiristan, in 2001.

 She is reported to have had affairs with the Turkish Ambassador's daughter, who was suffering from tuberculosis, in Tehran and a female French archaeologist in Turkestan.
 These were among the many affairs she had over the years.

 After the Afghanistan trip, she travelled to the United States, where she again met her friends the Manns.
 With them, she worked with a committee for helping refugees from Europe.
 However, Erika soon decided to travel to London, which disappointed Schwarzenbach and she soon became disillusioned with her life in the US.
 In the meantime, another complication had come into her life: in a hotel, she met the up-and-coming 23-year-old writer Carson McCullers, who fell madly in love with her ("She had a face that I knew would haunt me for the rest of my life", wrote McCullers).
 McCullers' passion was not reciprocated.
 In fact, she was devastated at Schwarzenbach's apparent lack of interest in her.
-Schwarzenbach, who had plenty of troubles herself, knew that there was no future in a one-sided relationship and avoided meeting with McCullerses, but they remained friends.
+Schwarzenbach, who had plenty of troubles herself, knew that there was no future in a one-sided relationship and avoided meeting with McCullers, but they remained friends.
 Later, they conducted a long and relatively tender correspondence, mainly on the subject of writing literature.
 McCullers dedicated her novel, Reflections in a Golden Eye, which was actually written before the two women met, to her.
 Schwarzenbach was also at this time involved in a difficult relationship with the wife of a wealthy man, Baronessa Margot von Opel, and was still struggling with her feelings for Erika Mann.
 This contributed to another bout of depression and another suicide attempt, which saw her hospitalised and released only under the condition that she leave the United States.